bata24/gef/docs/FAQ.md

 This includes the current values of items configurable with `gef config` and user-defined command aliases.

 ## What is `~/.gdbinit`?
-This is the command file that gdb will execute when it starts up.
+This is the command file that GDB will execute when it starts up.

 By including the following command to load `gef.py`, GEF will be loaded automatically.
 There are two styles for writing `.gdbinit`; either one works.